AndrewRoddy/Gomodoro/README.md

     - [ ] When squishing up show the timer and circle very small
     - [ ] Reformat page for when fully zoomed in / zoomed out

-Patreon integration
-- [ ] Create Patreon integration
-- [ ] Add visual skins with Patreon integration (paid member)
-- [ ] Have it sync data from patreon account (free memberr)
-- [ ] Save paused, break mode, chosen color, patreon data all in the local memory

 Animations

 - [ ] Have starting from zero circle animation on reload / initial load